StochasticBarrier.jl: A Toolbox for Stochastic Barrier Function Synthesis: Theoretical Framework

 Then, the set of feasible values for $T$ from $q_i$ is given by $\mathcal{P}_i = \big\{ p_i = (p_{i1},\ldots,p_{i|Q|}, p_{i\unsafe}) \in [0,1]^{|Q|+1}$ \; s.t. \; $\sum_{j=1}^{|Q|} p_{ij}+p_{i\unsafe} = 1, \; \low{p}_{ij} \leq p_{ij} \leq \up{p}_{ij} \;\;\; \forall j \in \{1,\ldots,|Q|,\unsafe \} \big \}.$ The following theorem formalizes the optimization problem for PWC class of SBFs for System~\eqref{eq:system}. \begin{theorem}[PWC-SBF \cite{mazouz2024piecewise}] Consider System~\eqref{eq:system} with safe set $X_s$, initial set $X_0$, and partition $Q = \{q_1,\ldots, q_{|Q|}\}$ of $X_s$.
 Let $\mathcal{B}_Q$ be the class of PWC functions in the form of Eq.~\eqref{eq:pwf} and $\mathcal{P} = \mathcal{P}_1 \times \ldots \times \mathcal{P}_{|Q|}$, where each $\mathcal{P}_i$ is the set of feasible transitions.
 Then, $B^* \in \mathcal{B}_Q$ is a PWC-SBF if $B^*$ is a solution to \\ $B^* = \arg\min_{B \in \mathcal{B}_{Q}} \; \max_{(p_i)_{i=1}^{|Q|} \in \mathcal{P}} \; \eta + N \beta $ \;\;\; subject to, \;

 and for all $i: X_i \cap X_0 \neq \emptyset$, \;\; $b_i \leq \eta$.
 Then, $B^*$ guarantees the safety probability in Eq.~\eqref{eq:prob}. \end{theorem} Work \cite{mazouz2024piecewise} introduces three methods for synthesizing PWC SBFs: (i) an exact duality-based approach formulated as a zero-duality-gap Linear Program (LP), (ii) an exact \emph{Counter-Example Guided Inductive Synthesis} (CEGIS) method that alternates between generating candidate barriers and counter-examples via two LPs, and (iii) a \emph{gradient descent} (GD) method offering improved scalability and memory efficiency. \tool implements all three methods for System~\eqref{eq:system} with linear and PWA inclusion dynamics.
+The toolbox internally computes the kernel bounds in Eq.~\eqref{eq:kernel bounds}.